stefanmintert/jira-cards/README.md

 1. Copy `cards-config-sample.xsl` to `cards-config.xsl` - or write your own (see below)
 1. Export a bunch of Jira issues in XML format, save it under `jira-export.xml` in the repo directory - or copy `jira-export-sample.xml` to `jira-export.xml`
 1. call `make`

+# Card size

+The card size was already set to A5 when I forked the repo and began my work.
+I have made no attempts to make the size customizable.
+In fact I don't care much about the specific size as long as it's aspect ratio is suitable for my needs.
+I print the cards on A5 and A6, depending on my needs, and I let the printer driver do the scaling.
+Usually I print the detailed cards (`tickets-complete.pdf`) on A5 for in-depth discussion (i.e. refinements, reviews) and the title-only cards (`tickets-titleonly.pdf`) on smaller A6 for meetings where an overview of tasks is sufficient (i.e. sprint plannings).

 # Settings and configuration